shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_sde/README.md

 <figcaption>Stereo demo: point cloud</figcaption>
 <br />

-This demonstrates the stereo application that uses TDA4 LDC (Lens Distortion Correction) and DMPAC SDE (Stereo Depth Engine) hardware accelerators (HWAs).
-This application outputs not only raw disparity map, but also point-cloud with 3D position, (X,Y,Z) and color information (R,G,B).
+This demonstrates the stereo application that utilizes the TDA4 LDC (Lens Distortion Correction) and DMPAC SDE (Stereo Depth Engine) hardware accelerators (HWAs).
+The application not only outputs the raw disparity map but also generates a point cloud with 3D position (X, Y, Z) and color information (R, G, B).

-Input image format to this application is YUV422:UYVY.
-The LDC coverts input stereo images to YUV420 (NV12) images, also rectifies the input images using the two rectification tables for left and right cameras, respectively.
-Note that the rectification tables should be provided in the format that LDC can recognize.
+The input image format for this application is YUV422:UYVY.
+The LDC converts the input stereo images to YUV420 (NV12) format and rectifies the images using two rectification tables, one for the left camera and one for the right camera.
+It's important to provide the rectification tables in a format that the LDC can recognize.

-The SDE produces disparity map from the rectified stereo images.
-Two different disparity estimation modes are supported in this application.
-One is a "single-layer SDE mode", which outputs the raw disparity map from SDE without post processing.
-The other is a "multi-layer SDE refinement mode", which combines the disparity maps produced by SDE at different layers with post processing.
+The SDE produces a disparity map from the rectified stereo images.
+The application supports two disparity estimation modes: the "single-layer SDE mode" and the "multi-layer SDE refinement mode".
+In the single-layer SDE mode, it outputs the raw disparity map from the SDE without any post-processing.
+In the multi-layer SDE refinement mode, it combines the disparity maps produced by the SDE at different layers with post processing.
 Up to 3 layers are supported and these are configurable.
 The overall application data flow is shown in Figure 1.

-Finally, when configured, the output disparity map and the rectified right image can be mapped to 3D point cloud by the triangulation process.
-Each point in the point cloud has 3D position (X, Y, Z) and color information (R, G, B).
+Additionally, when configured, the output disparity map and the rectified right image can be mapped to generate a 3D point cloud through a triangulation process.
+Each point in the point cloud represents a 3D position (X, Y, Z) and includes color information (R, G, B).

 ![](docs/stereo_demo_block_diagram.svg)
 <figcaption>Figure 1.
 Stereo demo: block diagram</figcaption>
 <br />

-## How to Run the Application in ROS 1
+## Run the Application in ROS 1

 ### Run the Stereo Demo

-**[TDA4]** For setting up the ROS1 environment on TDA4 host, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).
-To launch `ti_sde` node with playing back a ROSBAG file, run the following inside the Docker container on TDA4 target:
+**[TDA4]** For setting up the ROS 1 environment on TDA4 host, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).
+To launch `ti_sde` node with playing back a ROSBAG file, run the following command inside the Docker container on TDA4 target:
 ```
 roslaunch ti_sde bag_sde.launch
 ```

 To process the image stream from a ZED stereo camera, replace the launch file with `zed_sde.launch`:
 ```
-roslaunch ti_sde zed_sde.launch zed_sn:=SNxxxxx
+roslaunch ti_sde zed_sde.launch video_id:=x zed_sn:=SNxxxxx
 ```

-**[Visualization on Ubuntu PC]** For setting up the ROS1 environment on remote PC, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).
+**[Visualization on Ubuntu PC]** For setting up the ROS 1 environment on remote PC, please follow [Docker Setup for ROS 1](../../../docker/setting_docker_ros1.md).

 To display the disparity map using RViz on PC, run:
 ```